SwellRT/swellrt/README.md

 ];
 ```

-Generate an array of avatars as DOM elements calling
+Generate an array of avatars as DOM elements calling to

 ```
-SwellRT.utils.avatar(usersInfo, size, padding, numberOfItems, cssClass);
+SwellRT.utils.avatar(parameters, options);
 ```

-- **usersInfo**: the array of user information described before.
+Where **options** is an object with optional following attributes:

 - **size**: the size of the avatar box in pixels.
+Default is 40px;
-- **padding**: the internal padding of each avatar if it's a multiple avatar, in pixels.
+- **padding**: the internal padding of each avatar if it's a composite avatar, in pixels.
+Default is 1px;
-- **numberOfItems**: number of avatars to be generated as DOM elements.
+- **cssClass**: a CSS class to add in each generated DOM element.
+Default is empty.
-- **cssClass**: a CSS class to add in generated DOM elements.
+- **numberOfAvatars**: number of avatars to be generated.
+Default is 1.

-The function generates  #*numberOfItems* avatars.
+The function generates  #*numberOfAvatars* avatars.
 If there are more users than items to generate,
-the last avatar will be multiple, showing up to 4 avatars in the same box.
+the last avatar will be a composite, showing up to 4 avatars in the same box.

-This feature is backed up by the Kune subproject https://github.com/comunes/gwt-initials-avatars.
+This feature is backed up by the Kune's subproject https://github.com/comunes/gwt-initials-avatars.

 # Developing SwellRT